s2hub/docs/articles/helen_jones_digital_ocean.md

 ### 3. Setup software

-  PHP, Apache, and MariaDB all need to be setup ready to install silver stripe.
+  PHP, Apache, and MariaDB all need to be setup ready to install Silverstripe CMS.
 Set up of git is also included here but if your working method will upload your custom code to the droplet/server in a different way then you can omit this step.

 #### 3.1.
 MariaDB